zhendrikse/physics-in-python/docs/index.md

 <p></p>
 <blockquote>
-Mathematics directs the flow of the universe, lurks behind its shapes and curves, holds the reins of everything from tiny atoms to the biggest stars. &mdash; Edward Frenkel
+Mathematics directs the flow of the universe, lurks behind its shapes and curves, holds the reins of everything from tiny atoms to the biggest stars. &mdash;
+<a href="https://en.wikipedia.org/wiki/Edward_Frenkel">Edward Frenkel</a>
 </blockquote>

 <p></p>